Skip to Main Content

 Parvovirus

-Parvovirus is a very contagious condition that can live on contaminated surfaces for months or years.
+Parvovirus is a very contagious medical condition that can live on contaminated surfaces for months or years.
 The easiest way to protect your pup from this potentially serious illness is with routine vaccinations.

 Caring for Pets from Across Halifax

 In some cases, a dog may experience an illness or condition that requires complex diagnostics and specialty care.
 Our team at Coastal Care Veterinary Emergency & Referral Hospital is here to help by offering the expertise of our board-certified specialists, who accept referrals from primary care veterinarians across Atlantic Canada.
-Using state-of-the-art diagnostic technology, we can provide an accurate and efficient diagnosis for your dog.
+Using state-of-the-art diagnostic technology, we can provide an accurate and proper diagnosis for your dog.

 If your dog is experiencing a medical emergency caused by any illness, including those listed above, please visit our emergency department in Halifax right away.
 We provide emergency care 24/7, 365 days a year.
-While we accept referrals from primary veterinarians, they are not required for emergency care.
+While we accept referrals from primary veterinarians, they are not required for emergency veterinary care.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
-For an accurate diagnosis of your pet's condition, please make an appointment with your vet.
+For an accurate diagnosis of your pet's health condition, please make an appointment with your vet.

 Please ask your primary care veterinarian for a referral to Coastal Care Veterinary Emergency & Referral Hospital.
 We provide care for pets in Halifax, including Dartmouth, Clayton Park and beyond.